Create a

 Abundant evidence exists that employees prefer flexibility in their work locations and schedules.
 For example, one study found that 97% of employees want to work remotely, either full- or part-time.
 They cite the benefits of fewer distractions (35% feel more productive at home) and a greater work-life balance (71%).

-Gallup research similarly showed that employees with remote or hybrid work arrangements report a significantly improved work-life balance, more efficient work time, better control over their work hours and work location, improved mitigation of burnout, and higher productivity.
+Gallup research similarly showed that employees with remote or hybrid work arrangements report a significantly improved work-life balance, more efficient work time, greater control over their work hours and work location, better burnout mitigation, and higher productivity.
 Employees voice concerns over mandatory office attendance, specifically worried about their work-life balance, commuting costs, and increased stress.
 Probably most concerning is the increased likelihood of turnover.
 57% of workers would look for a new job if their company didn’t allow remote work.
 Optimizing remote work creates an opportunity to improve their experiences and address their concerns.

-However, employees see the downsides to the remote work situation, with 53% finding it isolating and thus more challenging to build advantageous relationships with co-workers.
+However, employees see downsides to remote work, with 53% finding it isolating and thus more challenging to build advantageous relationships with co-workers.
 They report feeling regret over missed in-person meetings and other office activities.
-Their control over work hours may not be as hoped, with 55% stating they work more weekly.
+Their control over work hours may not be as hoped, with 55% reporting they work more each week.

 Employees further demonstrate their understanding of the benefits of a balanced approach to remote work.
 Conference Board research showed that employees agreed with the rationale that onsite work: